ReconfigureIO/UX/docs/source/tutorial_4_graphs.rst

     :align: center
     :width: 100%

-So, looking at the graph, you can see it's pretty complex, there's a lot going on.
+Looking at the graph, you can see it's pretty complex, there's a lot going on.
 But if we simply try to trace the various branches from ``go`` (at the top) to ``done`` (middle, right hand side), you can see that some of the branches are long and have quite a few nodes, including several latches, which increase the time the whole thing takes.
 And due to the use of a ``for`` loop in the code, some of these branches are looping too.

 A sign of good parallelism is when a graph is wide, with multiple unconnected operations appearing horizontally.
 So, in this example, the only really parallel bit is in the middle, which corresponds to where the array is accessed in the code: